Carya aquatica: Reproduction and early growth

 Growth and yield- Water hickory on a good site may reach 33.5 m tall and 91 cm in diameter, with about 16 m of merchantable bole.
 The tall straight trunk is topped by slender to moderately stout ascending branches.
 Diameter growth of water hickory is slow for southern species, 2 to 8 mm per year.
 At 50 years, dominants might average 35 cm in d.b.h. on good sites and only 25 cm on poor sites.
 Site index at base age 50 years ranges between 20 and 29 m.
 Slow growth rates are typical of water hickory in competition with oaks, sugarberry, gum, and other species on good sites.

 Maximum mean annual production of a pure stand (found rarely) on a good site has been established at 10.5 m³/ha (150 ft³/acre).
 Maximum mean annual production on medium and poor sites was estimated at 7.0 m³/ha (100 ft³/acre) and 3.5 m³/ha (50 ft³/acre), respectively.
 An average water hickory site might realistically yield 210 m³/ha (3,000 ft³/acre) at maturity.
 Slow growth and poor sites usually keep yields low.

 Rooting habit- Water hickory, like other hickories, grows a taproot in the seedling stage.
 The wet clayey soils where water hickory usually is found restricts the entire root system to fairly shallow depths.
-The taproot eventually becomes the source of a coarse, widespreading but shallow lateral root system.
+The taproot eventually becomes the source of a coarse, wide spreading but shallow lateral root system.
 The taproot of a 30-cm (12-in) individual, excavated on moderately well-drained clayey soil, ended abruptly with three large lateral roots growing out at right angles.
 Only a few fine roots extended deeper than 50 cm.